-Figure 14: T-jump experiment on the cold denatured C40A/C82A barstar mutant.
-A) Representative time-dependent signal intensities with double exponential kinetic fit.
-B) Residue specific results of refolding kinetics.
-C) Three-dimensional structure of barstar (PDB: 1AB7) highlighting the affected residues with slow (pale yellow) and fast (red) phase of observed kinetics.
-D-E) Different part of the same H-N HSQC spectrum detected in slow T-jump experiment using gas-heating system with high sensitivity cryoprobe detected stable intermediate signals.
-Reproduced with permission from (Pintér and Schwalbe, 2020).
+Figure 14.
+T-jump experiment on the cold-denatured C40A/C82A barstar mutant. (a) Representative time-dependent signal intensities with double-exponential kinetic fit. (b) Residue-specific results of refolding kinetics. (c) Three-dimensional structure of barstar (PDB: 1AB7) highlighting the affected residues with slow (pale yellow) and fast (red) phases of observed kinetics. (d, e) Different part of the same $^{1}H^{-15}N$ HSQC spectrum detected in the slow T-jump experiment using a gas-heating system with high-sensitivity cryoprobe-detected stable intermediate signals.
+Reproduced with permission from Pintér and Schwalbe (2020).

-The most recent application of rf-heating in combination with cold denatured barstar allowed detailed characterisation of different folding pathways.
-A stable intermediate was observed on the slow folding pathway (Fig. 14), where the rate limiting step is the trans-cis isomerization of Tyr47-Pro48 amide bond.
-Additionally, the reversibility of the system and the slow cis-trans isomerization allowed the measurement of double-jump experiment to study alternative folding pathway.
-The equilibrium folded barstar was denatured by short cooling (2.5 min) time, keeping the Tyr47-Pro48 residue in cis conformation.
+isation of different folding pathways.
+A stable intermediate was observed on the slow folding pathway (Fig. 14), where the rate limiting step is the trans-cis isomerisation of the Tyr47-Pro48 amide bond.
+Additionally, the reversibility of the system and the slow cis-trans isomerisation allowed the measurement of double-jump experiment to study an alternative folding pathway.
+The equilibrium-folded barstar was denatured by a short cooling (2.5 min) time, keeping the Tyr47-Pro48 residue in cis conformation.
 From this non-equilibrium denatured state, a state-correlated spectrum was used.
 Although reaction rates could not be determined, evidence for an ensemble of intermediates was observed.

-680 4.3.2 Pressure jump
+4.3.2 Pressure jump

-Slow kinetics induced by pressure jump can be utilized to follow the pressure-induced dissociation or re-association of amyloid fibrils (Kamatari et al., 2005; Niraula et al., 2004) or prion fibrils (Akasaka et al., 2014) providing detailed information about the formation of different intermediate states.
-Additionally, thanks to the technical advancements in the last 10 years not only static but also pressure-jump experiments can be utilized in combination with RT-NMR spectroscopy to study protein folding and kinetics.
+Slow kinetics induced by pressure jump can be utilised to follow the pressure-induced dissociation or re-association of amyloid fibrils (Kamatari et al., 2005; Niraula et al., 2004) or prion fibrils (Akasaka et al., 2014) providing detailed information about the formation of different intermediate states.
+Additionally, thanks to the technical advancements in the last 10 years, not only static, but also pressure-jump experiments can be utilised in combination with RT-NMR spectroscopy to study protein folding and kinetics.

-First Kremer et al. (Kremer et al., 2011) showed in 2011 that pressure jump of around 800 bar can be achieved in both direction to de- or renature the protein.
+First, Kremer et al. (2011) showed in 2011 that a pressure jump of around 800 bar can be achieved in both directions to de- or re-nature the protein.
 They used a model protein histidine-containing phosphocarrierprotein (HPr) to design and demonstrate new pulse sequences to study protein folding.
-The pressure change is an order of magnitude faster than the longitudinal relaxation time of proteins therefore it can be directly incorporated into the pulse sequence.
-It is a
+The pressure change is an order of magnitude faster than the longitudinal relaxation time of proteins; therefore, it can be directly incorporated into the pulse sequence.
+It is a similar approach to the SCOTCH experiment designed by Rubinstenn et al. (1999) for light-sensitive proteins.
+Their approach was either at the start of the pulse sequence (pressure perturbation transient state spectroscopy - PPTSS) or during the pulse sequence (pressure perturbation state correlation spectroscopy - PPSCS) to change the pressure.
+With these experiments they could demonstrate how pressure can be introduced as a new dimension into the pulse sequence and measure the $k{\rm UN}$ and $k{\rm NU}$ of HPr.

-- 690 similar approach as the SCOTCH experiment designed by Rubinstenn et al. (Rubinstenn et al., 1999) for light sensitive proteins.
-Their approach was either at the start of the pulse sequence (pressure perturbation transient state spectroscopy PPTSS) or during the pulse sequence (pressure perturbation state correlation spectroscopy PPSCS) to change the pressure.
-With these experiments they could demonstrate how pressure can be introduced as a new dimension into the pulse sequence and measure the kUN and kNU of HPr. - 695 Roche et al. focused on the staphylococcal nuclease (SNase) with relatively long relaxation time to the new equilibrium state (even up to 24 hours), allowing even manual pressure perturbation (Roche et al., 2013).
+Roche et al. (2013) focused on the staphylococcal nuclease (SNase) with a relatively long relaxation time to the new equilibrium state (even up to 24 h), allowing even manual pressure perturbation (Roche et al., 2013).
 They investigated the effect of the introduction of different cavities by mutations and their effect on the folding kinetics.
-They observed drastic changes both in terms of stability and folding pathways.
-The I92A mutant showed structurally heterogeneous ensemble at the folding barrier with multiple folding pathways, while the WT SNase and the hyperstable D+PHS mutants have a well defined transient state and folding pathway.
+They observed drastic changes in terms of both stability and folding pathways.
+The I92A mutant showed a structurally heterogeneous ensemble at the folding barrier with multiple folding pathways, while the WT SNase and hyperstable D+PHS mutants have a well-defined transient state and folding pathway.